February 6

 Gotham Steel Review As Seen on TV

-Emson does not manufacture goods, but rather is an importer of foreign-made products sold in the American market.
-Gotham Steel cookware, bakeware, knives, and electronics are all made in China and sold in the US by Emson and by Gotham Steel LLC.
+Emson does not manufacture goods.
+They import foreign-made products to sell in the American market.
+Gotham Steel cookware, bakeware, knives, and electronics are all made in China and sold in the US by Emson and Gotham Steel LLC.
+(We're not sure what the relationship is between Emson and Gotham Steel.)

-Gotham Steel is well known for its late night infomercials, but the cookware is also sold on Amazon and at several other outlets including Wal-Mart, Bed, Bath & Beyond, and Home Depot.
+Gotham Steel is well known for its late night infomercials, but the cookware is also sold on Amazon and other outlets including Wal-Mart and Home Depot.

 You can visit the Emson website here, the Gotham Steel website here and here, and the Gotham Steel store here.